SS Californian: Sinking of Titanic

-Third Officer Charles Groves of the Californian testified to the British inquiry that at 23:10 ship's time, he had seen the lights of another ship come into view 10 or 12 miles away, 3.5 points above Californian's starboard beam.
+Third Officer Charles Groves of Californian testified to the British inquiry that at 23:10 ship's time, he had seen the lights of another ship come into view 10 or 12 miles away, 3.5 points above Californian's starboard beam.
 At about 23:30, Groves went below to inform Lord.
 The latter suggested that the ship be contacted by Morse lamp, which was tried, but no reply was seen.
 To Groves, she was clearly a large liner, as she had multiple decks brightly lit.
 The ship finally seemed to stop and extinguish her deck lights at 23:40, the same time Titanic stopped her engines.
 At the British inquiry, Groves agreed that if the ship he saw had turned two points to port, it would have concealed her deck lights.

 Slightly after midnight, Second Officer Herbert Stone took watch from Groves.
 He testified that he, too, observed the ship, judging it to be about five miles away.
 He tried signalling her with the Morse lamp, also without success.
 Apprentice officer James Gibson, who had been doing the Morse signalling, testified that at 00:55, Stone told him he had observed five rockets in the sky above the nearby ship.
 Stone testified that he had informed Captain Lord, although the British inquiry did not ask whether or not he communicated the number.
 Lord asked if the rockets had been a company signal, but Stone did not know.
 Lord and Stone both testified that Stone reported they were not distress signals.
 Lord ordered Stone to tell him if anything about the ship changed, to keep signalling it with the Morse lamp, but did not order that it be contacted by wireless.

 Gibson testified that Stone had expressed unease to him about the situation: "A ship is not going to fire rockets at sea for nothing", Stone said.
 "She looks very queer out of the water—her lights look queer."
 Gibson observed, "She looks rather to have a big side out of the water", and he agreed that "everything was not all right with her"; that it was "a case of some kind of distress".
-Stone, however, under questioning by the British inquiry which became more and more incredulous, testified repeatedly that he did not think at the time that the rockets could have been distress signals, and that the possibility did not occur to him until he learned the Titanic had sunk.
+Stone, however, under increasingly incredulous questioning by the British inquiry, testified repeatedly that he did not think at the time that the rockets could have been distress signals, and that the possibility did not occur to him until he learned the Titanic had sunk.